mnielsen/notes-on-writing/notes_on_writing.md

 **One purpose:** A good piece of writing has a single, sharp, overriding purpose.
-Every part of the writing --- even the digressions! --- should serve that overall purpose.
+Every part of the writing --- even the digressions! --- should serve that purpose.

 A common pattern is to begin a piece with a problem or a mystery or a promise.
-Resolving that problem or mystery or promise defines the purpose of the piece.
-Of course, your writing may take the reader on a journey, gradually redefining the purpose.
+Resolving the problem or mystery or fulfilling the promise is what defines the purpose of the piece.
+Of course, your writing may take the reader on a journey, gradually refining (and perhaps redefining) the purpose.
 But it nonetheless remains with the reader and the author.
-"Destroy the One Ring" is our obsession in _The Lord of the Rings_.  _Where Do Good Ideas Come From?_ tells us what it's about in the title.  _The Language Instinct_ promises to explore the idea that much of the structure of language is innate to our brains, not learned.
+"Destroy the One Ring" is our obsession in _The Lord of the Rings_.
+The problem confronted in _Where Do Good Ideas Come From?_ needs no elaboration.  _The Language Instinct_ promises to explore the idea that much of the structure of language is innate to our brains, not learned.
 Each book focuses relentlessly on its purpose.

 I'm not sure I really understand why clarity of purpose matters so much to good writing.
 Yet writing which violates it nearly always suffers.
 Lois Bujold begins one of her books with a mystery, which she resolves partway through the book.
 The book then changes to be about something else.
-It's telling that I don't remember either the title of the book, or plot details.
+It's telling that I don't remember either the title of the book, or more plot details.

 Perhaps an explanation lies in the nature of our emotional bond to a book.
 That bond is formed early, and if changes too much, the bond is